arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 ![Open the Keyboard Controller example.](assets/por-ard-usbh-keyboardController.png)

-The USBHost.h library that is used in this example is a revamp of the classic Arduino USBHost.h library.
-This new version, among adapting the protocol to the new versions of USB, allows to connect devices through HUBs or USB adapters.
+The **USBHost.h** library that is used in this example is a revamp of the classic Arduino **USBHost.h** library.
+This new version, among adapting the protocol to the USB newer versions, allows to connect devices through HUBs () USB adapters).
 For a better understanding about how the USBHost library works, it could be helpful for you to take a look at the Arduino [USBHost.h](https://www.arduino.cc/en/Reference/USBHost) library.

 ## 3. Detecting the keys from the keyboard

 The example you have opened describes how the board will handle the connection with a keyboard, addressing the functionality of each one of the keys of it.
 In order to detect which one of the keys from the keyboard is pressed, you will need to modify and add some lines of code to the example.

 Let's start by removing the comment line ( `//` ) of the following line `.on_key = process_key` at the beginning of the code.
-By doing this, each time you press a key, the program calls the function that converts the data received from the keyboard from HEX to char.
+By doing this, each time you press a key, the program calls the function that converts the data received from the keyboard from `HEX` to `char`.

 ```cpp
 static const tusbh_boot_key_class_t cls_boot_key = {